stettix/pg-wordvecs/README.md

 The `LoadVectors` command line tool reads word vectors from a given file and writes them to PostgreSQL using provided connection details.
-You can run this against a stock version of PostgreSQL with a sufficiently recent version. provided that the 'cube' extension is available (see details below).
+You can run this against a stock version of PostgreSQL with a sufficiently recent version. provided that the [cube extension](https://www.postgresql.org/docs/current/static/cube.html) is available (see details below).

 The tool will create the necessary table and index if it doesn't exist already.